gvwilson/thirdbit/fiction/beneath-coriandel/index.md

 But his aunt relented a little and gave him---us---one more year of freedom.
 We did so much in that year that I began to wonder if he was trying to get killed just to spite her.
-We hunted statues in Praczedt, drank moonlight on Year-Again Eve in the royal palace in Gandan...
-About the only place we did not go was the Flying Mountain, and that was only because he took pity on me---horses are not overly fond of heights.
+We hunted statues in Praczedt, drank moonlight on Year-Again Eve in the royal palace in Gandan…  About the only place we did not go was the Flying Mountain, and that was only because he took pity on me---horses are not overly fond of heights.

 And yes, I finally got to see the ocean.
-Wave after wave, with the gulls overhead and that salt-rot smell in my nostrils...
-Horses cannot cry, but we can mourn.
+Wave after wave, with the gulls overhead and that salt-rot smell in my nostrils…  Horses cannot cry, but we can mourn.
 I waded in up to my knees and said a prayer for Finger, then turned north and carried Oro to his duty.